GitKraken Desktop Documentation

 1. Paste the token into GitKraken and click .

-Generating SSH Keys for Bitbucket Data Center
+How to generate SSH keys for Bitbucket Data Center

 Note: GitKraken uses the key in Preferences > SSH unless you configure a Bitbucket-specific SSH key or use your system SSH Agent.